Faith in Vain

 Walking

 In the Scriptures, the term walk is often used to describe the way in which we conduct our lives.
 God expects His people to conduct their lives in a certain way.
-Paul wrote to the brethren in Colosse about this: “So that you will walk in a manner worthy of the Lord, to please Him in all respects” (Colossians 1:10).
+Paul wrote to the brethren in Colossae about this: “So that you will walk in a manner worthy of the Lord, to please Him in all respects” (Colossians 1:10).
 How do we walk in a worthy manner?

 Continue Reading